Theory of topological modules and continuous linear maps. #

 - ⋯ = ⋯

-The (topological-space) closure of a submodule of a topological R
+The (topological-space) closure of a submodule of a topological R-module M is itself

 a submodule.